whoismatthewmc1/zk-module1/README.md

 ## Assumptions
 - We have assumed that the trusted setup will be done correctly and all relevant artefacts kept safe.
-- We have assumed that the node operators have restricted access and/or are trusted.

 ## Issues not addressed
 - We have not addressed the fact that a user can self-slash using a different receiver wallet address, as the user will then forfeit the fees portion of their stake.